eftieell/intro_programming_2/src/chapters/numpy/numpy_arrays.md

 Below you'll see four `np` functions for creating arrays:

-* The `np.zeroes(size: int)` function instantiates a numpy array of the given size, initializing all values to 0.
+* The `np.zeros(size: int)` function instantiates a numpy array of the given size, initializing all values to 0.
 These values can then be changed later, filling the array with data from some source.

 ```python